Q & A

 Q: How do I decide whether an individualized trust or a pooled trust is better?

-The more money that is going to be in the trust the easier it is to get a bank or trust company to step in as trustee.
-Most banks will not act as trustee for a trust with less than $500,000.
-For families with less than $500,000 the corporate trustee option will not work, in many guardianship case involving self settled monies a judge may also not allow a parent or family member to act as guardian of the person.
+A: The more money that is going to be in the trust, the easier it is to get a bank or trust company to step in as trustee.
+Most banks will not act as a trustee for a trust with less than $500,000.
+For families with less than $500,000, the corporate trustee option will not work.
+In many guardianship cases involving self-settled monies, a judge may also not allow a parent or family member to act as guardian of the person.

 Q: What if I have created a supplemental needs trust and then my child inherits money and creates a “payback” trust?